-- Body Horror: Transformed herself to a hideous monster after absorbing Dark Chi.
+- Body Horror: Transformed herself into a hideous monster after absorbing Dark Chi.

 - Boobs of Steel: Can rival Zulia in this department.

-- The Corruption: Yunma Fei thinks that she's responsible of turning Ryu to the dark side.
-And she's even corrupting her own son in preperation for the divine ritual.
+- The Corruption: Yunma Fei thinks that she's responsible for turning Ryu to the dark side.
+And she's even corrupting her own son in preparation for the divine ritual.